PantalaLabs/vactrol-tracer/README.md

 -Gain<br>
 Be careful with Gain control.
 THERE IS NO ADC INPUT VOLTAGE PROTECTION !!!!!!!<br>
 Instructions: <br>
-1)build PCB and connect the board as a shield on an Arduino Uno 2)connect an external 9VDC adapter into PCB power jack.<br>
+1)build PCB and connect the board as a shield on an Arduino Uno <br>
+2)connect an external 9VDC adapter into PCB power jack.<br>
 3)connect the Arduino to the computer via USB cable<br>
 4)open the arduino code and upload to the MCU<br>